 - Canadian Experience Class (CEC).

 As a highly skilled and qualified graduate, you could choose between the FSWP or the CEC.
-The FSWP is for skilled workers in management and professional jobs and usually requires a university degree, no job offer needed.
-The CEC is for those who have a job offer in Canada and at least one year of Canadian work experience.
+The FSWP is for skilled workers in management and professional jobs and usually requires a university degree.
+No job offer is needed.
+The CEC is for those with a job offer in Canada and at least one year of Canadian work experience.

 Applying through the Express Entry system could get your visa processed in as little as six months as long as you meet the general requirements of your chosen program and score highly on factors such as your age, language ability in English or French, a job offer (if applicable) and ability to settle in Canada with ease.